 Students travelling to their home countries during current coronavirus (COVID-19) restrictions

-Students must speak to their school before making any travel plans because coronavirus (COVID-19) has created additional requirements and travel restrictions.
+Students can choose to return to their home countries, however, coronavirus (COVID-19) creates additional requirements and travel restrictions.

-Travelling during this time different to earlier periods of pre-coronavirus (COVID-19) travel.
-School staff will confirm whether students have any pre-existing health (physical and mental) issues that may impact their ability to safely return home.
-If such conditions do exist, the host school must develop a safety plan, in conjunction with the wellbeing team / doctor / medical practitioner.
-Students must have a copy of the plan with them during their travel home.
-In some cases and when students have a history of suffering from a certain condition (for example hay fever or asthma) they should visit their doctor and request a letter which outlines the treatment they have been receiving for the condition.
-They should carry this letter with them at all times throughout their travel.
+Students may find travelling during this time different to earlier periods of pre-coronavirus (COVID-19) travel.
+School staff are taking additional time to discuss this with students and to prepare them for the experience.
+In order to do this, students will be asked whether they have any pre-existing health (physical and mental) issues that may impact their ability to safely return home.
+If such conditions do exist, the host school must develop a relevant safety plan, in conjunction with the wellbeing team/medical practitioners, for the student during their travel.
+The student must have a copy of the plan with them during their travel home.
+In some cases, and when students have a history of suffering from a certain condition (for example hay fever or asthma) they should visit their GP and request a letter which outlines the treatment they have been receiving for the condition.
+They should always carry this letter with them throughout their travel.

 Coronavirus (COVID-19) testing

-All students should have a coronavirus (COVID-19) test as close as possible to the date of departure (allowing for the time to recieve test results) to ensure they are safe to travel.
-Students must check with their doctor / medical practitioner or coronavirus (COVID-19) testing centre on the turnaround times for test results.
-For more information,see: Seeking medical assistance, suspected and confirmed cases
+All students should have a coronavirus (COVID-19) test as close as possible to the date of departure (allowing for the time to receive test results) to ensure they are safe to travel.
+Check with your local doctor / General Practitioner or coronavirus (COVID-19) testing centre on the turnaround times for test results.

 Airport and other health requirements